One-Week Trip to Ghana: A Country of Extreme Contrasts

 On the drive inland from the coast, there was a lovely botanical garden.
 It was nice to walk around the grounds and learn about some of the native plants.
 I tried fresh cocoa beans – not exactly chocolate but not terrible either.
 The diversity of flora was amazing.

-At another point on the journey, we stopped to try some palm wine – it was a sweet yet tart local drink made and served in gourds.
+During our trip to Ghana, we stopped to try some palm wine – it was a sweet yet tart local drink made and served in gourds.
 After trying it I had second thoughts about the wisdom of that decision given the lack of sanitary conditions (think fly ridden pots, nowhere to clean the gourds after someone had a drink, dusty roadside) but luckily, I didn’t have any problems.

 The time in Kumasi was spent visiting the local museums and artisans.
 I learned about Kente cloth (and got to make some which was really fun and is a great reminder of the trip).
 Kente cloth is a woven fabric that is then printed or embroidered with various symbols that represent different concepts or ideals (love, strength, royalty, etc).
 Traditionally it was worn by Ashanti royalty, but it has become more widespread today.
 Interestingly, Kente cloth is actually woven by men and then taken to the market to be sold by the women.